James Buchanan: Civilian life and 1852 presidential election

 With the 1848 election of Whig Zachary Taylor, Buchanan returned to private life.
 Buchanan was getting older and still dressed in the old-fashioned style of his adolescence, earning him the nickname "Old Public Functionary" from the press.
 Slavery opponents in the North mocked him as a relic of prehistoric man because of his moral values.
 He bought Wheatland on the outskirts of Lancaster and entertained various visitors while monitoring political events.
 During this period, Buchanan became the center of a family network consisting of 22 nieces, nephews and their descendants, seven of whom were orphans.
-He found public service jobs for some through patronage, and for those in his favor, he took on the role of surrogate father.
-He formed the strongest emotional bond with his niece Harriet Lane, who later became First Lady for Buchanan in the White House.
+He found public service jobs for some through patronage, and for those in his favor, took on the role of surrogate father.
+Buchanan formed the strongest emotional bond with his niece Harriet Lane, who later became First Lady for him in the White House.

-In 1852, he was named president of the Board of Trustees of Franklin and Marshall College in Lancaster, and he served in this capacity until 1866.
+In 1852, he was named president of the board of trustees of Franklin and Marshall College in Lancaster, and served in this capacity until 1866.
 Buchanan did not completely leave politics.
 He intended to publish a collection of speeches and an autobiography, but his political comeback was thwarted by the 1852 presidential election.
-Buchanan traveled to Washington to discuss Pennsylvania Democratic Party politics, which were divided into two camps led by Simon Cameron and George Dallas.
+Buchanan traveled to Washington to discuss Pennsylvania Democratic Party politics, which were divided into two camps led by Simon Cameron and George M. Dallas.
 He quietly campaigned for the 1852 Democratic presidential nomination.
-In light of the Compromise of 1850, which had led to the admission of California into the Union as a free state and a stricter Fugitive Slave Act, Buchanan now rejected the Missouri Compromise and welcomed Congress' rejection of the Wilmot Proviso, which prohibited slavery in all territories gained in the Mexican-American War.
+In light of the Compromise of 1850, which had led to the admission of California into the Union as a free state and the Fugitive Slave Act of 1850, Buchanan now rejected the Missouri Compromise and welcomed Congress' rejection of the Wilmot Proviso, which prohibited slavery in all territories gained in the Mexican–American War.
 Buchanan criticized abolitionism as a fanatical attitude and believed that slavery should be decided by state legislatures, not Congress.
-He disliked abolitionist Northerners due to his party affiliation, and became known as a "doughface" due to his sympathy toward the South.
-Buchanan emerged as a promising candidate for the Democratic presidential nomination, alongside Lewis Cass, Stephen A. Douglas, and William L. Marcy; however, the Pennsylvania convention did not vote unanimously in his favor, with over 30 delegates protesting against him.
+He disliked abolitionist Northerners due to his party affiliation, and became known as a doughface due to his sympathy toward the South.
+Buchanan emerged as a promising candidate for the Democratic presidential nomination, alongside Lewis Cass, Stephen A. Douglas, and William L. Marcy.
+However, the Pennsylvania convention did not vote unanimously in his favor, with over 30 delegates protesting against him.
 At the 1852 Democratic National Convention, he won the support of many southern delegates but failed to win the two-thirds support needed for the presidential nomination, which went to Franklin Pierce.
 Buchanan declined to serve as the vice presidential nominee, and the convention instead nominated his close friend, William R. King.